quchen/stgi/README.md

     1# -> <expression>                 -- primitive
     ```

     and can be either all algebraic or all primitive.
+In case of algebraic
+    alternatives, the constructor's arguments are in scope in the following
+    expression, just like in Haskell's pattern matching.

-Each list of alts must
-    include a default alternative at the end, which can optinally bind a
+    Each list of alts must include a default alternative at the end, which can
-    variable.
+    optinally bind a variable.

     ```haskell
-    v -> <expression; v is in scope> -- bound default default -> <expression>          -- unbound default
+    v -> <expression>       -- bound default; v is in scope in the expression default -> <expression> -- unbound default
     ```

   - **Function application**